pwilliamspeniel/pwilliamspeniel/README.md

 <h3 align="center">PhD Student in Civil Engineering | Graduate Assistant at NDSU</h3>

 <p align="center">
-  🔍 <em>My research interest lies in the intersection of Artificial Intelligence, GIS, and Computer Vision in <br> Construction and Transportation Engineering Applications.</em>
+  🔍 <em>Research Interests: AI, GIS, Computer Vision, and Transportation Engineering in the context of infrastructure monitoring, construction management, and smart transportation systems.
+Focus on integrating these technologies to improve road condition assessment (including snow and pothole monitoring), optimize construction processes, and enhance the sustainability and safety of infrastructure systems.</em>
 </p>

 ---